palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

 The ordering of these steps is important:

-1. Checking constraints must be done before committing.
+1. Checking constraints must be done before putUnlessExists.
 These constraints do not depend on the rows being locked, so we should do this before acquiring locks (generally we want to minimise critical sections).
-2. If we check for conflicts before acquiring locks, it is possible that another transaction may write to a value we've written to underneath us.
+2. If we check for write/write conflicts before acquiring locks, another transaction could write a conflicting value after we perform the check, but before we acquire locks.
 This should cause a write-write conflict, but we will miss it.
 Taking locks first means that this is only possible if we've lost our locks before the check - but if that is the case then we will not commit as we will fail when we check our locks (step 8).
-3. Checking for write/write conflicts must be done before checking locks are still valid (step 8), as we could otherwise lose the lock and have a thorough sweep clear out all evidence of spanning/dominating writes.
+3. Checking for write/write conflicts must be done before checking that locks are still valid (step 8), as we could otherwise lose the lock and have a thorough sweep clear out all evidence of spanning/dominating writes.
    It may be possible to postpone this, though we would be doing unnecessary work.
 4. If we write to the database before writing to the targeted sweep queue, we may write values to the database and